CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Part of SALI LMSS design question in relation with AALE might be (roughly and intuitively):

 - when we have to operate AALE-linked wire protocols (blockchain etc.) can we just do that and bypass the whole SALI LMSS approach to manage both input, outut and the whole legal practice process and lawyer-client relationship process?
-- should we see (part of) the AALE process as an additonal layer on top of SALI LMSS or a side-system working in full interoperability (ideally)?
+- should we see (part of) the AALE B/L/T/ process as an additonal layer on top of SALI LMSS or a side-process working in full interoperability (ideally) with SALI LMSS?
-- should we see (part of) the AALE system as in fact extracting relevant features from SALI LMSS and integrating them as an SQL-plugin within the AALE B/L/T/ construct, _in which case SALI LMSS becomes almost totally "wrapped" within AALE B/L/T/ construct._
+- should we see (part of) the AALE B/L/T/ system as in fact extracting relevant features from SALI LMSS and integrating them as an SQL-plugin within the AALE B/L/T/ construct,...

+... _in which case SALI LMSS becomes almost totally "wrapped" within the AALE B/L/T/ construct._

-_But we do agree intuitively and in principe (before going into details) with Brenden rising the issue of protocols: because it is so important, and, even if that's a "it depends where, when, and for what" issue, protocol still matter fundamentally for a general design of both SALI LMSS and how they should have interoperability with fully functional AALE B/L/T/systems._
+_But we do agree intuitively and in principle (before going into details) with Brenden rising the issue of Protocols: because it is so important, and, even if that's a "it depends where, when, and for what" issue, protocol still matter fundamentally for a general design of both SALI LMSS and how they should have interoperability with fully functional AALE B/L/T/systems._

 >While an API only indicates how to fetch data, a protocol informs about the data & how a system is expected to function.